webix-hub/docs/data/api/ui.calendar_selectdate.md

 	selects the specified date

 @params:
-- date		string,object		a Date object or a string representing a date
+- date		string/object		a Date object or a string representing a date
 - mode		boolean				true - to show the selected date in the calendar, false - not to show the selected date